 There are plenty of apartments available across and around town.
-Apartments Cvetje or Guest House Rosi (close to Tolmin) or Apartments Soca Tolmin (in the center) have great reviews.
+Apartments Cvetje or Guest House Rosi (close to Tolmin) or Apartments Soca Tolmin (in the center) has great reviews.
 Glamping Tinka might be a nice choice for summer as well!

 Ok!
-If you prefer hotels, Hotel Dvorec in Tolmin will be a perfect choice (we were there for New Year’s Eve) or The Blue House little further from the town which has a wonderful interior and features a lovely outdoor terrace.
+If you prefer hotels, Hotel Dvorec in Tolmin will be a perfect choice (we were there for New Year’s Eve) or The Blue House a little further from the town which has a wonderful interior and features a lovely outdoor terrace.
 If you’re traveling with a family/ a group of friends, Nature View House with Sauna is a great option.
 The best thing?
 Despite putting these accommodations in the “swanky” category, the prices are still great for what they offer!